Automated Crop Quality Grading

 Real-World Use Cases

-Automated soybean grain physicochemical quality grading with NIR + hyperspectral ML
+Automated soybean grain physicochemical quality grading with NIR, hyperspectral sensing, and SVM

 Real-time post-harvest grape instance segmentation for quality assessment

-An AI vision system looks at harvested grapes, separates each grape bunch or instance in the image, and helps judge quality automatically instead of relying only on manual inspection.
+An AI vision system looks at harvested grapes, separates each grape bunch or instance in the image, and helps judge quality quickly without relying only on human inspectors.